+- 1. Enter a username.

-- 1. Type a password.
-Follow the instructions about secure passwords.
-See Secure passwords on page 4. - 2.
-Retype the password to confirm the spelling. - 3.
-Click Add user.
+- 2. Enter a password.
+See Secure passwords on page 4.

+- 3. Re-enter the password.

+- 4. Click Add user.

-If you lose the password for the root account, go to Reset to factory default settings on page 71 and follow the instructions.
+The device has no default account.
+If you lose the password for your administrator account, you must reset the device.
+See Reset to factory default settings on page 56.